Daave2/amazon-scraper-2025/docs/TEAM_COMMUNICATION.md

 Hi team! 👋

-I have launched an automated reporting system that delivers in day store performance data directly to this chat.
-Here's what you need to know:
+I've launched an automated reporting system that delivers real-time store performance data directly to this chat.

+**🎯 What This Tool Does:**
+Provides data-driven insights to monitor stores and identify where support is needed.
+Stores already receive their daily update spreadsheet overnight - this tool gives you real-time visibility throughout the day.

 **📅 Daily Automated Reports:**
 • **8 AM** - Yesterday's INF Analysis
 • **12 PM** - Performance Check
 • **2 PM** - Today's INF Update

-**⚡ On-Demand Reports (NEW!):**
+**⚡ On-Demand Reports (Quick Actions):**
 After each report, you'll see a "Quick Actions" card with buttons to instantly trigger:
 • 🔍 INF Analysis (Today) - Top 10 missing items per store
 • 📊 Performance Check - Lates, UPH, and key metrics
 • 📅 Yesterday's INF Report - Items that were missed yesterday
 • 📊 Week-to-Date INF - Monday through today summary

-**What's Included?**
+**📊 What's Included?**
-✅ Performance highlights (Bottom 5 stores for Lates, INF, UPH) ✅ Detailed INF cards with product images, prices, stock levels, and QR codes ✅ Location data
+✅ Performance highlights (Bottom 5 stores for Lates, INF, UPH) ✅ Detailed INF cards with product images, prices, stock levels, and QR codes ✅ Location data (aisle, bay, shelf)
 ✅ Discontinued product alerts

 **How to Use:**